christophacham/Pi-Zero-USB-Storage-Bridge/README.md

 sudo mount -o loop,umask=000,fmask=111,dmask=000 /home/[username]/usb_drive.img /mnt/usb_drive
 ```

-### File access conflicts
-- Don't access files over network while 3D printer is reading from the drive
-- Always safely eject from Windows before connecting to printer
-- If printer shows corrupted files, reboot the Pi to reset the USB connection

 ### SD card space
 - The script creates a 64GB file that takes up actual space on your SD card
 - Make sure you have at least 70GB free space before running